Introduction to Stars, Galaxies, & the Universe

 - Estimated Globular Cluster distances from observations of their

-RR Lyrae stars
+RR Lyrae stars and their

 - Used these distances to map the globular cluster distribution in space.